groue/GRMustache/Guides/variable_tag_helpers.md

 Dynamic partials
 ----------------

-You may not want to embed inline templates in your code, and keep them in partial templates.
-The example above could be rewritten this way:
+You may not want to embed inline templates in your code, and keep them in partial templates:

 ```objc
 id data = @{